 Believers in our glorious Lord Jesus Christ must not show favoritism. .
 Suppose a man comes into your meeting wearing a gold ring and fine clothes, and a poor man in filthy old clothes also comes in.
 If you show special attention to the man wearing fine clothes and say, “Here’s a good seat for you,” but say to the poor man, “You stand there” or “Sit on the floor by my feet,” have you not discriminated among yourselves and become judges with evil thoughts?
 (James 2:1-4)

 • with staff.

 Ensure appropriate access to staff by parishioners.
 Preach and teach to meet the needs of the entire congregation.
 Assume responsibility for congregational health.
-When asked for help beyond personal competence, refer others to those with requisite expertise.
+When asked for help beyond personal competence, refer others to those with requisite expertise.• with the community.